 Product Perspective

-The system interfaces with an external Data Collecting System for getting real-time information about cars and Power Plugs status trough API exposed by this system.
+The Data System interfaces with the system mounted on each car for getting real-time information trough API exposed by this system.

-The Data Collecting System should allow Power Enjoy system to access to cars and Power Plugs information and to set the led on the Power Plug.
+The Data System also access to Power Plugs information to get its status and to set the led on the Power Plug.
+To allow this, each Power Plug should have an internal system that exposes some API and that is able to communicate with our system.

 For payments, our system interfaces with an external Payment System sending all payment data such as credit cards information and the total amount to be paid.
 Given these information, the payments system performs the payment and should send a feedback to our system.